 MWAA Community Working Group

 In the fall of 2015, MWAA established the Reagan National Airport Community Working Group.
 Comprised of two community representatives each from Arlington County, Wards 2,3, 6,7, and 8 in the District of Columbia, City of Alexandria, and Dranesville and Mount Vernon Supervisor Districts of Fairfax County, MWAA has tasked the group with identifying and recommending practical noise mitigation initiatives to the FAA by the summer of 2016.
-Mr. Stephen Geiger and Mr. Joseph Pelton have been chosen by the Arlington County Board to serve as our community’s representatives in this important effort.
+Mr. Ron Montague and Mr. Brian Stout have been chosen by the Arlington County Board to serve as our community’s representatives in this important effort.
 MWAA has established a webpage for the Group, which will provide regular updates, including meeting minutes and presentation materials.

 The FAA is responsible for approving all low-flying helicopter flight paths.
 Here are two maps of the Helicopter Routes:

 The FAA understands that there have been concerns raised in communities throughout the region about helicopters not flying along the approved flight paths, and they are initiating conversations with the Department of Defense, the main operator of helicopter traffic in the region, to discuss this issue in more detail.
 The U.S. Army – Military District of Washington has provided an information sheet on this issue.
 For residents with complaints regarding specific helicopter flights, you can contact the Washington Flight Standards District Office of the FAA, at: